 The heads of Earthly humans may be round, square, oval or long.
-Amongst the Ike, heads are usually long, though some are round and others shaped like an inverted triangle.
+Amongst the Ike, heads are usually long.
+Some are round and others shaped like an inverted triangle (though not so angular).

 A smaller mouth also prevents the Ike from making a number of fine distinctions between consonants.
 For example, they cannot make a distinction between post-alveolar and alveo-palatal sounds.
 Instead, a single pre-palatal series is found in Ike languages.

 Hair is always black and straight.
 They have less body hair than we do.
 Eyes have an East Asian shape.
 Irises may be indigo, blue, cyan, green, yellow or brown.
 Brown and blue are commonest.
 Ears are pointy and stick out somewhat.
 Nails resemble talons.